-The counter worked well during the year with maintenance being carried out regularly and the connections on the weir were upgraded and sealed.
-A new camera cable was laid to replace the old cable.
-The new cable will allow staff operating the site to change cameras on the weir if necessary.
-The counter provided good data for 2018.
-Additional works to upgrade the facility from a health and safety point of view have also taken place.
-Low water levels during the summer months left fish downstream of the counter most of the year.
+The counter worked well during the year with maintenance being carried out regularly.
+The counter performed well.
+The connections on the weir were upgraded and sealed.
+A new camera and cable was laid to replace and existing one which has been damaged over the winter.
+The counter experiences flooding and cleaning can be difficult with limited access.
+The counter provided good data for 2019.
+Additional works to upgrade the facility from a health and safety point of view are taking place.
+The counter has been visited regularly and was reconfigured and tested twice during the year.